 Where to buy property in Cyprus

-Ever since Turkish troops invaded the north of Cyprus in 1974, the country has been governed by two administrations, with only the primarily Greek Cypriot south recognised as having a legitimate government.
-The violence has passed but tensions remain – even in the real estate market.
+Ever since Turkish troops invaded the north of Cyprus in the 1970s, the country has been governed by two administrations, with only the primarily Greek Cypriot south recognised as having a legitimate government.
+The violence has passed but tensions remain – even in the real-estate market.

 Potential homeowners in Cyprus should be aware that many properties in the north of Cyprus belonged to Greek Cypriots who were forced to flee as a result of the division.
 Since then, many title deeds have been falsified and, as a result, documentation can’t always be trusted at face value.